DFE-Digital/bat-design-history/app/posts/find-teacher-training/2021-02-10-searching-by-location-iteration.md

 We’ve changed the standardised guidance boxouts:

 - They used to say “Advice from Get Into Teaching”
-- They now don’t say “Advice from Get Into Teaching”
+- They now do not say “Advice from Get Into Teaching”

-We changed this because research suggested candidates didn’t notice who the guidance was from.
+We changed this because research suggested candidates did not notice who the guidance was from.
 Also, sometimes guidance points to GOV.UK, and the GIT reference was in a small font that had accessibility issues.

 The boxouts colour bar has changed from GIT green to GOV.UK blue.